Mickie is a retired librarian who loves to tinker around the house. Everywhere she looks, she sees possibility!

 - Paint the chair using a 3-inch paint roller with a thick nap.
 I found that this gave me maximum control, especially in the bends and crevices.

 - Apply two coats of paint.

-I used oil-based, rust preventative paint, specifically the Rust-Oleum can of flat black paint.
+I used oil-based, rust preventative paint, specifically the Rust-Oleum flat black.
 I recommend using canned paint over spray paint because for these wrought iron chairs, most of the spray will just go through it rather than on it.

 I used a one-inch brush to get the parts that the roller could not cover, but be careful with this technique.
 You want to avoid over-saturating your brush because it can lead to paint runs.